|

 are slugging matches won by the player with the most patience and

 biggest stack of infantry surviving at the end of the battle.
+This transport/infantry mix should be your purchasing strategy for

 Japan, the UK, and the US.
 Russia and Germany have it much simpler –